 The most picturesque route in Croatia is definitely the Adriatic road (Jadranska magistrala – officially road D8) which connects Rijeka and Dubrovnik.
 Some people compare this road to the famous Highway 1 between San Francisco and just south of Los Angeles in California.* We would say that ours is prettier!

 (*Although the webmaster can personally attest that this is a pretty awesome drive too!)

-Otherwise, we would say that roads in Croatia are of a pretty good standard.
 You are unlikely to encounter any problems when driving in Croatia.
 Even if you do come into some difficulties, most local people will be more than willing to help you.

 You’ll regularly come across petrol stations when driving, which all offer unleaded and diesel as standard.

 If you need road assistance, the Croatian Auto Club Emergency Service will help you.
 Their telephone number is 987.

 If you are hiring a car, and intend to do some driving to other parts of the region (or indeed, other parts of Europe!), make sure you check before travelling with your hire company that their car is allowed to go to those countries.
 If you’ve hired a car in Croatia, you should be allowed to drive into Bosnia & Hercegovina and Montenegro (although do please check); this is unlikely to be the case if you’re hired a car from outside of Croatia (such as Italy, for example).

 Driving is on the right hand side of the road in Croatia.
 Overtaking is on the left.

 It is compulsory for everyone in a vehicle to wear seatbelts.

 Mobile phone use is forbidden when driving.
 Hands free devices are permitted.